 To answer this question, let’s compare two trading accounts.
 Account 1 has a 1:50 leverage.
 Account 2 has 1:500 leverage.
-In both accounts, a trader opened a 0.1-lot position (10,000 units of a base currency).
+In both accounts, a trader opened a 0.1-lot position (10,000 units of the base currency).
 In both cases, the trader lost 100 pips.
 Which account will have a bigger loss?
-The answer is: neither.
+The answer is neither.
 Losses will be equal in both accounts.

 Leverage only affects the size of a collateral.
 The higher the leverage, the less capital you’ll need to open a position.
 If leverage is low, prepare to invest more money from your own trading account.